enasequence/webin-cli-validator/README.md

 ### Validator

-A validator accepts a context specific manifest object, writex any errors into report files, and returns the validation result as a *ValidationResponse* object.
+A validator accepts a context specific manifest object, writes any errors into report files, and returns the validation result as a *ValidationResponse* object.

 ## Validator implementation